deeleman/jsonraver/README.md

 ## Performing composite JSON GET requests ##

-Now we are ging to push our example one step forward by requesting the two GEO data services mentioned above.
+Now we are going to push our example one step forward by requesting the two GEO data services mentioned above.
 For doing so, we include an array of URIs instead of a plain string.

 ```javascript
 var webServices = [